Absolute Croatia logo

 Read more: Zadar Region (Dalmatia)

-Set against the Julian Alps, reflected by the Adriatic Sea sits a region rich with heritage and a wealth of natural goods.
+Set against the Julian Alps, reflected by the Adriatic Sea sits a region rich with heritage and natural goods.
+Rovinj is one of Istria's most beautiful towns.

 A trademark red soil producing bountiful vineyards, truffle treasures, and expansive olive groves are attributes which give Istria its reputation as the new Tuscany.